thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-03-quantifiers/min_max_repetitions.md

-You can also express a minimum and maximum number of allowable repetitions. `[A-Z]{2,3}` will require a minimum of 2 repetitions but a maximum of 3.
+You can also express a minimum and maximum number of allowable repetitions. `[A-Z]{2,3}` will require 2-3 alphabetic characters:

 `match(regex="[A-Z]{2,3}", str="YCA")`{{execute}}